 Are vacation rentals a good investment for YOU?
 Yes and no. As you often hear in life, it all depends.
-To better answer your question, you’ll need to do a little digging into your own financial situation as well as look at the time you have to dedicate to a new business as a vacation rental owner.
+To better answer your question, you’ll need to do a little digging into your financial situation as well as look at the time you have to dedicate to a new business as a vacation rental owner.

-As an experienced and full-service vacation rental management company, Georgia Cabins for YOU is able to take all the time needed to succeed in this ever-growing industry off your hands so you can sit back and reap the rewards of your investment.
+As an experienced and full-service vacation rental management company, Georgia Cabins for YOU can take all the time needed to succeed in this ever-growing industry off your hands so you can sit back and reap the rewards of your investment property.

 However, you’ll need to decide if investing in a vacation rental business is right for you — by considering variables, determining profitability, planning taxes, and seeking professional advice.
 Not to worry, we can help there, too!